WiseLibs/better-sqlite3/README.md

 **(only on read-only statements)*

 Executes the prepared statement.
 When execution completes it returns an object that represents the first row retrieved by the query.
 The object's keys represent column names.
-If the statement was successful but retrieved no data, `undefined` is returned instead.
+If the statement was successful but found no data, `undefined` is returned.

 If execution of the statement fails, an `Error` is thrown.